-The following application process varies according to the program you wish to study
+The application process can vary according to the program you wish to study so its important that you check this on the program specification page.

-All applications are made to the CPEE Higher Education Officer (HEO) via Online Application or Hardcopy Submission.
+All applications are made to the CPEE Higher Education Manager (HEM) via Online Application or Hardcopy Submission.
 Applications may have extra requirements, which will be listed on the applicable enrolment application form or requested following your initial submission.
 It is important to include all requested documentation with your application to avoid delays in processing.

-The first step in any future students should take to ensure that the application and admission process goes as smoothly as possible is to consider and complete the following steps before applying:
+The first step any future student should take is to consider and complete the following steps before begining the application:

 Requirements do vary between courses, so it is important to check any unique requirements prior to submission.
 Your application will need to include a number of mandatory items.
 For most applcations these include: